Special offer

 Considerations for implementing a policy

-In the UK, there is a minimum statutory holiday entitlement, put in place to protect the wellbeing of your employees.
-It is very important that your employees take this time off, as otherwise this would be in breach of Working Time Regulations.
-You can draft an unlimited paid holiday policy into your agreement with the employee, but they must claim 5.6 weeks of holiday a year according to UK employment law.
+In the UK, employees are entitled to minimum statutory holiday under the Working Time Regulations.
+Employers should ensure their policies allow employees to take at least this minimum each year.
+An unlimited paid holiday policy can sit alongside statutory holiday entitlements.
+UK law provides employees with 5.6 weeks of paid statutory holiday per year, which must remain available within any policy structure.
 If you are a UK business, it is important that you make this clear to your employee, even if you are planning on introducing unlimited vacations to their package.
 Such as in the previous example of unlimited holiday cons, you might find that your respective team members have different ideas about how much time off they should be entitled to, which is dependent on their conscientiousness about their role in the team.
-If you are concerned that this is the case, it is worth considering implementing a policy to deter abuse, such as setting performance targets as a baseline.

 In the UK, creating a hybrid policy which includes minimum statutory holiday entitlement and unlimited paid holiday should be your goal, so that you do not breach UK employment law.
 With the pros and cons of unlimited holiday pay in mind, you will want to create a policy that is clear and benefits both your team as well as your employees as individuals.
-With this in mind, consider the following points for what to include in an unlimited paid holiday policy:
+These are examples of considerations employers often include:

-• Create a distinction between statutory holiday entitlement and any additional holiday;
+• A clear distinction between statutory holiday entitlement and any additional paid time off.

 Ultimately, you will want to make sure that you balance a progressive work culture with healthy relationships between staff.
 Therefore, it is best to only implement unlimited vacations if you think it would be of benefit to your workplace.